-In early February 2017, the Watershed Protection Department will be draining the Waller Creek Tunnel to inpsect and clean it.
+In early February 2017, the Watershed Protection Department drained the Waller Creek Tunnel to inspect and clean it.
 The work is expected to continue through the end of March, weather permitting.

 Under normal operating conditions, the tunnel holds 21.5 million gallons of gently-flowing water.
-This project will consist of pumping this water from the tunnel into Lady Bird Lake and removing any accumulated sediment and debris.
+This project consists of pumping this water from the tunnel into Lady Bird Lake and removing any accumulated sediment and debris.
 Download a Memo to Mayor and Council about this project.

 Opportunity for Change

 The Waller Creek Flood Control Tunnel Project will consist of a stormwater bypass tunnel that will address high priority flooding, erosion and water quality problems along lower Waller Creek, which are identified by the Watershed Protection Master Plan.
 The mile-long tunnel will safely convey floodwaters by capturing and redirecting floodwater from Waterloo Park to Lady Bird Lake.
 This project will create an opportunity to restore the creek and revitalize the Waller Creek District.

 Design for a Better Future

 The Waller Creek Tunnel will protect lives from the dangers of flash flooding, remove more than 28 acres of downtown from the floodplain, protect 42 structures, 12 roadways and create an environment suitable for redevelopment.
 The Waller Creek Conservancy is playing a key role in transforming Waller Creek into a vibrant, livable and workable district.
 Additional benefits include:

 The new bridge over Waller Creek on the Butler Hike and Bike trail, completed April 2011